Distance 2.5 miles

-This walk is short but challenging, with a fairly steady climb up on to Derwent Edge and then quite a steep descent on rocky paths.
-That said, the scenery from the top is staggering and well worth every bit of effort.
-From the top you are rewarded with views all the way along Ladybower Reservoir, with its iconic viaduct, and onwards to Crook Hill, Win Hill and over to Kinder.
+This walk is short but challenging, with a fairly steady climb up on to Derwent Edge and then a steep descent on rocky paths.
+That said, the views from the top are staggering and well worth every bit of effort.
+From the top you are rewarded with views all the way along Ladybower Reservoir, with its iconic viaduct, and onwards to Crook Hill, Win Hill and over to the slopes of Kinder Scout.

 This is a circular walk of 2.5 miles.
 The trails are clearly marked and easy to follow.
 It is ideal for energetic dogs as there are no stiles and you are unlikely to encounter cows, although there are often sheep on the moors.
-Parking is free and there are numerous pubs close by for refreshments after the walk.
+Keep your dog under close control at all times.
+Parking is free and there are numerous pubs close by for refreshments before or after the walk.
 Although the walk is short it is not easy, so allow at least an hour, particularly with stops to admire the scenery.

-There is free parking available on the side of the A57 just west of the A6013, before the viaduct over Ladybower Reservoir, heading in the direction of Manchester (SK 19543).
+1. Park in any of the roadside bays on the side of the A57 just west of the A6013, before the viaduct over Ladybower Reservoir, heading in the direction of Manchester.
 If there are no spaces here, the car park for the nearby Ladybower Inn is free for patrons, as long as you eat or drink there before or after the walk.

-Follow the well-marked path as it wends its way back down through the heather and bracken.
-The terrain is rocky and uneven, and the path is quite steep in places.
+7. Follow the well-marked path as it wends its way back down through the heather and bracken.
+The terrain is rocky and uneven, and the path is quite steep in places, so do take care.

 8. Upon reaching a T-junction at the bottom of the path, turn right, keeping the stone wall to your left.
 The path continues on through bracken with Ladybower Reservoir ahead and to the left of you.